drnhhl/terragon/README.md

                resolution=20, # pixel size in meter
                )
 ```
-Other data backends work with the same principle, check out the [Demos](https://github.com/drnhhl/terragon/tree/main/docs/demo_files).
+Other data backends work with the same principle, some may require an account, check out the [Demos](https://github.com/drnhhl/terragon/tree/main/docs/demo_files).

 ## Limitations
-Be aware that depending on the collection the data is not mosaicked.
+Users must provide authentication (if required) for the data providers to Terragon and must comply with their licensing agreements.
+Instructions on how to create accounts and the necessary information for each data provider can be found in the [Demos](https://github.com/drnhhl/terragon/tree/main/docs/demo_files).

+This library relies on external data providers.
+Therefore, the reproducibility cannot be guaranteed and depends on the providers.
+The data offered may also vary across providers.
+It is important to note that each provider operates independently and utilizes different processing pipelines.
+This can result in various products that may not be compatible with one another, even if their collections share a similar name on the platforms of the data providers.
+Additionally, certain data or patches may be available from some providers but not from others.
+This includes mosaicking, which depends on the chosen collection and is not handled by this library.

 ## Contribute
 You found a bug or a data source is missing?
 We encourage you to raise an issue or provide a PR.
+For details, please see the [contributing guideline](https://terragon.readthedocs.io/en/latest/source/contributing.html).

 We are looking for contributors to add more collections to CDSE.
 Please get in touch if you are interested.